oclif/oclif.github.io/docs/flags.md

     default: 'world',             // default value if flag not passed
     required: false,              // make flag required (this is not common and you should probably use an argument instead)
-    dependsOn: ['extra-flag'],    // this flag requires another flag }),
+    dependsOn: ['extra-flag'],    // this flag requires another flag
+    exclusive: ['extra-flag'],    // this flag cannot be specified alongside this other flag }),

   // flag with no value (-f, --force)